wolfgangr/SDM2rrd/docs/README-systemd.md

 #### `Type=notify`
 says that the `systemd` wait until **we report** succesful start.
 I let the watchdog do this, and only if it finds recent rrd updates.
-So, if anything goes wrong (software, LAN, cauldron, power ,....) we are not able to start the demon.
+So, if anything goes wrong (software, LAN, gadget_under_test,  power ,....) we are not able to start the demon.
 I think this is OK in a stable environment.

 #### `NotifyAccess=all`